Timing, Fundamentals, and Diversification of Floor & Decor Holdings Inc. (FND) - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 20 analysts.
+The firm’s stock currently is rated by 20 analysts.
 On average, analysts expect EPS of $0.58 for the current quarter, with a high estimate of $0.63 and a low estimate of $0.53, while EPS last year was $0.44.
 The consensus estimate for the next quarter is $0.73, with high estimates of $0.82 and low estimates of $0.52.

 Analysts are recommending an EPS of between $2.75 and $2.65 for the fiscal current year, implying an average EPS of $2.7.
 EPS for the following year is $2.96, with 21 analysts recommending between $3.56 and $2.3.